How to Start a Travel Blog

 Jetpack is one of the most common plugins used on WordPress, which is why it is featured so prominently on the main menu.
 With Jetpack, you have the option to add contact forms, a spell-checker, additional widgets that you want, and more.

-When you click on the posts section, you will be able to view all of the posts that you have made on your blog.
+When you click on the blog posts section, you will be able to view all of the blog posts that you have made on your travel blog.
 You can sort through old posts and have the option of tagging them and putting them into different categories.
 This makes finding them later much faster.
 This is also the place where you can create new ones.

 This section is for accessing your main media gallery.
 This will house all of the media content you upload to the site like photo and video files.
 This is a great resource, especially for a travel blog.
 In this section, you can upload new media or look back through old content.